 How much of my income will the policy cover?

 That depends on how much you earn and which premium you choose.
-In many cases you can insure a set percentage of your pre-tax earnings, usually between 50% and 65%, but the percentage can be as high as 70% but could be lower if you’re a high earner.
+In many cases you can insure a set percentage of your pre-tax earnings, usually between 50% and 65%, but the percentage can be as high as 70%.